Aave Review: DeFi Lending Protocol

 Major Cryptocurrencies

 Aave supports a comprehensive range of cryptocurrencies, with Bitcoin (WBTC), Ethereum (ETH), and major stablecoins (USDC, USDT, DAI).
-The protocol also supports liquid staking tokens, such as stETH and rETH, allowing users to earn staking rewards while using their assets as collateral for borrowing.
+You can also use liquid staking tokens, such as stETH and rETH.
+This lets you earn staking rewards while using your assets as collateral for borrowing.

 Multi-Chain Deployment